dsbmac/Getting-and-Cleaning-Data-Course-Project/README.md

 From the original data a subset of mean and standard deviation values were chosen for all subjects and activities.
 The mean was subsequently calculated on the subset and grouped by subject and activity.

-To run the script, the unzipped data files from the original study must be inside the local folder.
+The run_analysis script outputs a tab delimited text file that transforms the original data into the selected tidy one.
+The unzipped data files from the original study must be inside the local folder.

 For each record it is provided:
 ======================================

-- mean
-- standard deviation
-- A 86-feature vector with time and frequency domain variables.
+- A 79-feature vector with time and frequency domain variables (mean and standard deviation calculations)
 - Its activity label.
 - An identifier of the subject who carried out the experiment.